 Real Talk: Founder Corner

-Truly.
-No filter.
-I share what helps me cope with fatigue, endometriosis, stress, and performance pressure.
+Real.
+Unfiltered.
+I'm sharing what helps me manage fatigue, endometriosis, stress, and performance pressure.
 What works.
-What I've had to reevaluate.
-Sometimes it hurts, sometimes it brings relief.
-But I always write with the intention of helping – and reminding you that you're not alone.
+What I had to re-evaluate.
+Sometimes it hurts, other times it brings relief.
+But I always write with the intention to help – and to remind you that you are not alone.

-From endometriosis to the creation of Femvia.
-Read how it all began.
+From endometriosis to the creation of Femvie.
+Read about how it all started.

 Disclaimer: This is my personal experience, not medical advice.
-Always consult with your healthcare provider for diagnosis and treatment.
+Always consult with healthcare providers regarding diagnosis and treatment.

-How do I reset my nervous system (with endometriosis in my back)
+How I reset my nervous system (with endometriosis in the background)

-For a long time I thought that fatigue was simply "overcome".
-I have great ambitions, I want to accomplish many things.
-Before, I didn't know how to say no, I wanted to help everyone.
-I believed that if I could endure it, I would rest later .
-When it was done.
+For a long time, I thought that fatigue was simply something you "get over."
+I have big ambitions, and I want to accomplish a lot.
+I used to not be able to say no; I wanted to help everyone.
+I believed that if I just kept going, I would rest later.
+When everything was done.
 When there was time.
 But my body taught me something different.

-Endometriosis also comes with a type of fatigue that doesn't make sense unless you've experienced it.
-I slept well, but I was exhausted in the morning.
+With endometriosis comes a type of fatigue that makes no sense unless you've experienced it.
+I slept enough, but in the morning, I felt like I'd been run over.
 There were days when I didn't have the strength to take more than a few steps.
-Endometriosis isn't just a "female reproductive problem"—it's a neuroinflammatory disease.
+Endometriosis is not just a "female reproductive problem"—it's a neuroinflammatory disease.

-Chronic stress, inflammation in the body, hormonal imbalances, my body carried all of this silently until it sent me a clear message: Slow down.
+Chronic stress, inflammation in the body, hormonal imbalance—all of this my body carried in silence until it sent me a clear message: Slow down.
 Otherwise, I'll slow you down.
-In my own way, I take it as my body giving me the opportunity to think about what really matters.
+In a way, I take it as my body giving me the opportunity to think about what truly matters.

 Neuroinflammation means that endometriosis lesions can create their own nerve endings.
-Immune cells amplify pain signals, and over time, the brain's pain processing becomes disrupted—a phenomenon called central sensitization .
+Immune cells amplify pain signals, and over time, pain processing in the brain is disrupted—a phenomenon called central sensitization.

-Think of it this way: your nervous system becomes hypersensitive, "silencing" pain signals throughout your body.
-This explains so much about the endometriosis experience.
+Imagine it this way: your nervous system becomes hypersensitive, "amplifying" pain signals throughout the body.
+This explains so many things about the experience of endometriosis.

 What helps me?

-I share my rituals that help me manage fatigue, regulate my nervous system, and at the same time continue sustainably towards my goals.
+I'm sharing my rituals that help me manage fatigue, regulate my nervous system, and sustainably pursue my goals.

-1. Daily nervous reset – breathing, silence, no phone, no reproaches
+1. Daily nervous system reset – breathing, silence, no phone, no guilt

-It sounds simple, but that's the challenge.
-Every day I give myself at least 15-30 minutes of complete stillness.
-I breathe into my belly, take a short walk, and listen to the soothing sounds of nature, the sea, or affirmations.
+It sounds simple, but that's precisely the challenge.
+Every day, I take at least 15–30 minutes of complete calm.
+I breathe into my belly, take a short walk, and listen to soothing sounds of nature, the ocean, or affirmations.
 A gentle body scan helps the body get out of alarm mode.

-On weekends I have a routine and treat myself to a Yin Yoga or Hot Yin Yoga class, This way I focus on connecting with my body and regulating the nervous system. .
-Here the body always relaxes and regeneration begins .
+On weekends, I have a routine of an hour of Yin Yoga or Hot Yin Yoga, which helps me connect with my body and regulate my nervous system..
+This is where the body always relaxes and regeneration begins.

 2. Endo Complex + Omega 3

 My so-called non-negotiable, which takes care of everything from the inside.
-I have been using supplements from Wild Nutrition - specifically Endo Complex - for more than 5 years (before we even included it in the range).
-They are designed specifically for women with hormonal imbalances or endometriosis.
-Thanks to them, I sleep better, have fewer mood swings and feel more stable overall.
-You can also find them here at Femvie - because quality supplements are not a luxury , but a necessity.
+I use supplements from Wild Nutrition – specifically Endo Complex for more than 5 years (even before we included it in our range).
+They are formulated specifically for women with hormonal imbalance or endometriosis.
+Thanks to them, I have better sleep, fewer mood swings, and I feel generally more stable.
+You can find them at Femvie as well – because quality supplements are not a luxury, but a basic necessity.

-An anti-inflammatory diet and eliminating foods that don't make me feel good is also a priority.
+An anti-inflammatory diet and eliminating foods that personally don't agree with me is also a priority.

 3. Sleep as a priority, not a reward

-I go to bed at about the same time.
-In the evening I take a warm shower, drink ginger tea and try to be without my phone.
-Before going to bed, a short meditation helps me to distract myself from all my duties and “to-do lists”.
-When my head is full of thoughts, I write everything down in a diary – as a task for my future self.
+I go to bed around the same time.
+In the evening, I take a warm shower, drink ginger tea, and try to be off my phone.
+Before bed, a short meditation helps me shift my attention away from all my obligations and "to-do lists."
+When my head is full of thoughts, I write everything down in my planner—as a task for my future self.
 Sleep is to hormonal balance what water is to a flower.
-Without it, the body becomes parched soil.
+Without it, the body becomes parched earth.

 Do we need more sleep before menstruation?
 Read the article about it.